christian-echica/httpclient-test/README.md

 ### What is this repository for? ###

-This is if you wanted to try deploying a PHP based up in a microservice architecture.
+This is for you to have a template for Angular app

 ### How do I get set up? ###